 - 3. Design and simulate a 4-bit ripple-carry adder: VHDL specification. - Create a full adder entity in VHDL, using the template provided on the website (fa.vhd).
-Do not change the names of any port signals. - Perform a functional simulation of the full adder in ModelSim using the provided testbench (fa_tb.vhd).
-When working with VHDL you do not have to synthesize first, like you did when working with the schematic.
-Instead of including the .vho file, simply include the fa.vhd file instead.
-In fact, for this step, you do not need Quartus at all.
-Take a screenshot of the working simulation (i.e., no assertion errors).
-If there are assertion errors on the console, then something is wrong with your code.
+Do not change the names of any port signals. - Perform a functional simulation of the full adder in ModelSim using the provided testbench (fa\tb.vhd). - Create a 4-bit ripple-carry adder in VHDL using a structure architecture (e.g., port map statements) that combines four of your full adders into a 4-bit ripple-carry adder.
+Make sure to use the template provided on the website (adder.vhd).
+Do not change any of the port signals. - Perform a functional simulation of the ripple-carry adder in ModelSim using the provided testbench (adder\tb.vhd).

-Lab 1: Introduction to EEL 4712 Digital Design Lab
+Lab 1: Introduction to EEL4712 Digital Design Lab

-EEL 4712 - Spring 2012
+EEL 4712 - Spring 2013